visionik/vContext/vAgenda-extension-playbooks.md

 - representing long-term knowledge as `playbook.entries` (stable IDs, atomic entries), and
 - supporting incremental updates via `PlaybookPatch` rather than whole-playbook rewrites.

-This extension is inspired by the ACE paradigm described in "Agentic Context Engineering" (arXiv:2510.04618).

 ## Dependencies